-If I was writing this post 6 or 7 years ago, I’d be spelling out golden rules that would completely tank your website in today’s search environment.
+If I was writing this post 6 or 7 years ago, I’d be sharing an SEO and keyword strategy that would completely tank your website in today’s search environment.

 AI (in this case, search engine algorithms) have come on such a long way that it’s become almost impossible to deceive them and hack your way to the top of the SERP’s (search engine results pages).